Telex

 Sense 2 is more controversial: some people consider the act of cracking itself to be unethical, like breaking and entering.
 But the belief that `ethical' cracking excludes destruction at least moderates the behavior of people who see themselves as `benign' crackers (see also samurai).
 On this view, it may be one of the highest forms of hackerly courtesy to (a) break into a system, and then (b) explain to the sysop, preferably by email from a superuser account, exactly how it was done and how the hole can be plugged -- acting as an unpaid (and unsolicited) tiger team.

-The most reliable manifestation
+The most reliable

-resources with other hackers.
-Huge cooperative networks such as
+(where possible) computing resources with other hackers.
+Huge

-of community that may be hackerdom's most valuable intangible asset.
+community that may be hackerdom's most valuable intangible asset.

 hack mode /n./

-1. What one is in when hacking,
+1. What one is in when

-of course.
-2. More specifically, a
+hacking, of course.
+2. More specifically, a Zen-like

 state of total

-on The Problem that may be achieved when one is hacking (this is why every good
+be achieved when one is hacking (this is why every good hacker is part

-hacker is part mystic).
+mystic).
 Ability to enter such concentration at will correlates

-strongly with wizardliness; it is one of the most important skills learned during
+strongly with wizardliness; it is one of the most important skills

-larval stage.
+learned during larval stage.
 Sometimes amplified as 'deep hack mode'.

 ![]() |

-Being yanked out of hack
+Being yanked out of hack mode

-mode (see priority interrupt) may be experienced as a physical shock, and
+(see priority interrupt) may be experienced as a physical shock, and

 the sensation of being in hack mode is more than a little habituating.

-of this experience is probably by itself sufficient explanation for the
+by itself sufficient explanation for the existence of hackers, and

-existence of hackers, and explains why many resist being promoted out of
+explains why many resist being promoted out of positions where they

-positions where they can code.
+can code.
 See also cyberspace (sense 2).

-Some aspects of hackish etiquette
+Some aspects of hackish

-hack mode.
-For example, if someone appears at your door, it is perfectly
+value placed on hack mode.
+For example, if someone appears at your

-okay to hold up a hand (without turning one's eyes away from the screen)
+door, it is perfectly okay to hold up a hand (without turning one's

-to avoid being interrupted.
-One may read, type, and interact with the computer
+eyes away from the screen) to avoid being interrupted.
+One may read,

-for quite some time before further acknowledging the other's presence (of
+further acknowledging the other's presence (of course, he or she is

-course, he or she is reciprocally free to leave without a word).
-The understanding
+reciprocally free to leave without a word).
+The understanding is that

-a good point to pause.
+reached a good point to pause.
 See also juggling eggs.

-- from _The New Hacker's Dictionary_
+- from _The New Hacker's

-by
+Dictionary_ by

-S. Raymond
+Eric S. Raymond

 ![]() |